Table of Contents

 By the time you feel thirsty, your hydration may be too low, which is also related to the mentioned discomforts such as fatigue or headache.
 Therefore, the colour of urine may be a more useful signal of sufficient hydration.
 It should be light or clear, as shown in the following colour scheme.

-However, excessive drinking of water can cause other problems, as in extreme cases it leads to intoxication.
+However, problems can also be caused by excessive drinking of water, which in extreme cases leads to intoxication.
 This happens when the amount of sodium and other electrolytes in your body becomes too thin.
 This condition is also known as hyponatremia, which is caused by excessive fluid intake, for example during a stressful situation.
 Intense sports performance can also be a problem, during which most people drink only water without electrolytes.
 Symptoms of hyponatraemia include behavioural disorders, disorientation, apathy, headache, nausea and vomiting.
 Sensory disorders, decreased reflexes, convulsions or deeper disorders of consciousness, which can lead to a coma, are no exception.

 According to a study from 2013, the kidneys can effectively and without major issues flush through about 20 – 28 litres of water (0.8 – 1 litre every hour).
 An important factor of excessive hydration is not only the amount but also the timeframe.
 The authors of the study state that the symptoms of hyponatremia can also manifest in people who drink 3-4 litres of water in a short time.

 Other specific examples of excessive hydration (hyponatremia) include:

 - Soldiers who drank 1.9 litres of water per hour suffered from mood swings, nausea, vomiting or even seizures.